Distributed Systems Resilience Patterns

 Why this works

 When the state is OPEN, the request fails fast.
-You dont wait for a 30-second socket timeout.
+You don’t wait for a 30-second socket timeout.
 You return a cached response or an error immediately, saving your worker threads for healthy parts of the system.
-This prevents the hanging thread problem that often crashes the entire application server during minor service outages.
+This prevents the “hanging thread” problem that often crashes the entire application server during minor service outages.

 2. Retry Patterns: Exponential Backoff with Jitter